 Grants are awarded to instructors who adopt, adapt or create new open textbooks or other materials for their courses.
 Grant awards range from $1,500 to $3,000.

 College of Arts and Sciences

 -- Tracy Eckersley, a visiting assistant professor in the Department of Visual Arts.
 Eckersley, who teaches “Art History Survey I,” is adapting openly licensed materials to replace the required textbook for this foundational course requirement for all art history, studio and art education students.

 College of Health Sciences

-UW Libraries will award another round of grants for the 2020-21 academic year.
-Proposals for that award period are due Oct.
-14. The grant award peer review committee will prioritize proposals for high-enrollment classes and those that include UW and community college partnerships.
+UW Libraries will award another round of grants for the spring 2022 semester.
+Proposals for that award period are due Friday, Oct.
+29.